 [Note that while the Common Program Requirements deem certification by a certifying board of the American Osteopathic Association (AOA) acceptable, there is no AOA board that offers certification in this specialty/subspecialty]

+II.A.3.c)

-II.A.3.c) must include at least three years of active participation as a specialist in blood banking/transfusion medicine following completion of all graduate medical education.
+must include at least three years of active participation as a specialist in medical microbiology following completion of all graduate medical education.
 (Core)

 II.A.4.
 Program Director Responsibilities